 “Does this message concern the prospect?”

-I don't mess around and stick to a detailed and straight-forward headline.
-Some copywriters' use a shorter and easily digestible headline, but in my case, I didn't want to make my prospect spend time learning what I do.
+We don't mess around, so we stuck to a detailed and straightforward headline.
+Some agencies use a shorter and easily digestible headline, but in our case, we didn't want to make our prospects spend time learning the ins and outs of our industry.

-Instead, I wanted them to know what I am all about instantly, and that is — a content writer for SaaS and online-business brands!
+Instead, we wanted them to know what we are all about instantly, and that is quality link building that gets results.

-Now, a headline can only say so much and especially if you keep it short.
-This is where a supporting comes in and serves as an extension to the main headline.
+Now, a headline can only say so much — especially if you keep it short.
+This is where a supporting headline comes in and serves as an extension to the main headline.

-The reinforcement statement is another headline that reinforces your main headling.
+The reinforcement statement is another headline that reinforces your main heading.
 The best position for this statement is at the halfway mark of your landing page copy or underneath your main headline.

 The end of your landing page is your last chance to communicate the benefit of your offer.
 Just like in the reinforcement statement, your goal is to support your main USP.

-Humans are visual creatures; this means we are more attracted to multimedia over standard text.
+Humans are visual creatures; this means we are more attracted to multimedia than standard text.

-In fact, the human brain processes image 60,000 faster than text, which means the first thing your prospect sees on a landing page is the image and colours you use.
+In fact, the human brain processes images 60,000 times faster than text, which means the first thing your prospect sees on a landing page is the image and colors you use.

 Remember: Use images that are engaging, relevant, and consistent with your brand.